Why Does My Boat Engine Use Too Much Fuel? (Marine Diesel Efficiency Guide)

 - Evaluate hull and prop condition

-- Check cooling system performance
+- Check fuel system restrictions

 - Verify engine operating temperature